Triangulated categories of mixed motives: Finite correspondences

-Moreover, $f \circ \tra f=d.1_X$. \end{prop} \begin{proof} Let $\Delta'$ be the diagonal of $X'/S$.
+Moreover, $f \circ \tra f=d.1_X$. \end{prop} We simply call $d$ the \emph{degree} of the finite special morphism $f$. \begin{proof} Let $\Delta'$ be the diagonal of $X'/S$.
 For any generic point $x$ of $X$, we let $\Delta_x$ be the diagonal of the corresponding irreducible component of $X$, seen as a closed subscheme of $X$.
-According to proposition \ref{basic_propert_corr}, and the definition of pushout, we get
+According to Proposition \ref{basic_propert_corr}, and the definition of pushforwards, we get

 Considering generic points $x$, $y$ of $X$, we prove $\deg_x(f)=\deg_y(f)$.
-By induction, we can reduce to the case where $x$ and $y$ have a common specialisation $s$ in $X$.
-Then, as $\alpha/X$ is special, we get by definition of the relative product (see more precisely \ref{rem:SV_mult})
+By induction, we can reduce to the case where $x$ and $y$ have a common specialization $s$ in $X$ because $X$ is connected and noetherian.
+Then, as $\alpha/X$ is special, we get by definition of the pullback (see more precisely \ref{rem:SV_mult})

 as required.
-The remaining assertion then follows. \end{proof} The previous proposition applies in particular when $f$ is finite flat.
-Assuming $X$ is connected, we call $d$ the degree of $f$.
+The remaining assertion then follows. \end{proof}

 \begin{prop} Let $f:X' \rightarrow X$ be an $S$-morphism which is finite, radicial and $\Rc$-universal.

 Assume $X$ is connected, and let $d$ be the degree of $f$.

 Then $\tra f \circ f=d.1_{X'}$.
 In particular, if $d$ is invertible in $\Rc$, $f$ is an isomorphism in $\Pmorcx S$. \end{prop} \begin{proof} According to \ref{num:comput_tra_circ_f}, $\tra f \circ f=\acycl{X'} \otimes_X \acycl{X'}$ as cycles in $X'X'$.
 Let $x$ be the generic point of $X$ and $k$ be its residue field.
 Let $\{x'_i, i \in I\}$ be the set of generic points of $X$, and for any $i\in I$, $k'_i$ be the residue field of $x'_i$.
 According to \ref{lm:pullback_special&dominant}, we thus obtain: